 I’m all mixed up but I know what’s right

 The music here is driven by rhythmic contrast, with synthesized staccato strings handling the basic thrusts and Keith Moon displaying restless power as he pounds away at will.
-Daltrey is excellent once again, his phrasing clear and his command of the fluid emotional content absolutely first-rate.
+Daltrey is excellent once again, with clear phrasing and full command of the fluid emotional content.
 There is another lengthy patch of field recordings after the song, featuring men shouting in rhythmic unison as if on strike, and a brief passage from John Philip Sousa’s The Thunderer.
 This was something of a compromise, according to Townshend: “No sound effects were available to get the stink across so we used a brass band.
 Incongruous enough?”

 Works for me!